 Tokyo Stock Exchange Price Index (TOPIX) – This index tracks all domestic companies of the exchange’s first section and includes 33 industries.

-Tokyo Stock Exchange TOPIX Banks Index – Capitalization-weighted index of all the banks listed on the First Section of the Tokyo Stock Exchange and is one of the 33 industry sectors of the Tokyo Stock Exchange Price Index (TOPIX), which tracks all domestic companies of the exchange’s First Section.
+Tokyo Stock Exchange TOPIX Banks Index – Market capitalization-weighted index of all the banks listed on the first section of the Tokyo Stock Exchange and is one of the 33 industry sectors of the Tokyo Stock Exchange Price Index (TOPIX), which tracks all domestic companies of the exchange’s first section.

 Trade-Weighted U.S. Dollar Index – This index, created by the Federal Reserve, measures the value of the U.S. dollar based on its competitiveness versus trading partners.